MortalFlesh/local-console/README.md

         -v|vv|vvv, --verbose  Increase the verbosity of messages

     Available commands:
         about                  Displays information about the current project. help                   Displays help for a command
         list                   Lists commands
+    azure
+        azure:func             Calls a azure function.
+    dir
+        dir:sub:remove         Remove a subdir(s) (and its content) found in the dir. normalize
+        normalize:file         Call a normalize function for each line of the file. normalize:phone        Normalize a single phone number
     repository
-        repository:backup  Backup repositories - command will save all repository remote urls to the output file.
+        repository:backup      Backup repositories - command will save all repository remote urls to the output file. repository:build:list  List all repositories for the build.fsx version and type. repository:restore     Restore backuped repositories - command will restore all repositories out of a backup, created by repository:backup command. stats
+        stats:contacts         Show stats for normalized files.
+        stats:phone:code       Search phone codes in the file and show stats for them.

 ---
 ### Development